 Also, the following points can be considered as worthy of our importance while considering the disadvantages of grading system in education.
 They are,

-1. It doesn’t instil a sense of competition:
+1. It doesn’t instill a sense of competition:

 2. Not an accurate representation of the performance and the knowledge gained: